The healthcare profession is full of acronyms and abbreviations.

 What Does PRN Stand for in Nursing?

-It’ll vary from hospital to hospital.
-Sometimes from department to department in the same hospital system.
+It varies from hospital to hospital and sometimes even from one department to another within the same hospital system.

-The primary objective of having PRN positions is to fill staffing shortages.
-Or to fill in when the full-time nurses are sick or on vacation.
+The primary objective of having PRN positions is to fill staffing shortages or to fill in when full-time nurses are sick or on vacation.

 Pros and Cons of PRN Nursing Positions